-During the Year, our integrated digital marketing business has steadily grown as clients have been willing to promote their brands, products and services by investing more resources in digital marketing platforms.
-As opposed to providing a single type of digital marketing services to the advertisers, we, based on our experience, industry knowledge and understanding of the market, analyse the background, characteristics, products or services and target audiences of the advertisers and provide integrated digital marketing services customised to address our clients' specific needs.
+The Group's integrated digital marketing business has been growing steadily, alongside the power of digital marketing with customers spending more on marketing via digital platforms to promote their brands, products and services.
+Instead of providing one type of digital marketing service to advertisers, armed with experience, industry knowledge and market understanding, we analyse the background, characteristics, products, services and target audiences of advertisers and tailor our integrated digital marketing services to address their specific needs.